-Real Time Evidence Based Medicine (Required)
+Real Time Evidence Based Medicine (Recommended)

 Questions arise all the time on the wards and as medical students, you frequently may wonder why we do things the way we do.
 Now is your chance to apply the literature to these questions and practice evidence rather than “expert” based medicine.

 - Takes too long

 - Requires expertise in statistics